kasp582a/41934-AdvancedBIM-Group36/README.md

 Material optimization directly contributes to environmental conservation by decreasing the demand for raw materials, thereby reducing the environmental footprint of construction projects.

+# IFC models

+The model used and the modified model are uploaded on learn due to them beeing a skylab model.

+# Phyton script